Your author email list is your number one marketing tool!

 Thrive Themes offers A/B testing, too.
 What is A/B testing?
 It's a valuable tool for measuring effectiveness, showing you which versions of the pages or marketing apps perform better.
 See this explanation from an advanced website tool called Optimizely.
 (Dive deeper and get their freebie on online experiments, here.)

 Search Engine Optimization (SEO) helps you get your pages ranked higher on the search engines by allowing you to include specific metadata about you and your book.
 Yoast SEO is the number one SEO plugin for WordPress with over a million installations and a 4.9 rating from over 15,000 reviews.

 With its real-time content analysis, you can see right away if your blog post and page titles are on target, your image tags and titles, meta descriptions, and more.
 It’s magic!
-There’s a free and premium version and it is an $89 onetime fee well-spent in my opinion.
+There’s a free and premium version and it is a $99 annual fee well-spent in my opinion.

 Metadata helps readers discover your book and SEO relies on metadata.
 Metadata is your very best passive marketing tool.
 It works tirelessly all day and all night to attract readers via the search engines.
 After all, the more readers who can find your pages, the better, because you are going to have an irresistible freebie and so they're going to join your email list.
 Right?

 So, in summary, the process to make a lead magnet of your website is easy with the tech tools at your fingertips.
 Here's what you need to do, with my recommendations stated.

 1) Create Your Giveaway: Create a quality freebie, giveaway, ethical bribe in PDF (or MOBI or EPUB) format.